Judith E. Heumann House: Apartments for 1,100+ UC Berkeley students.

 Once constructed, this project will create new campus housing for more than 1,100 sophomores, juniors, and seniors.
 These students overwhelmingly request campus apartments, and our existing supply is insufficient to meet the demand.
 Accordingly, every unit in the student housing built at People's Park will be apartment-style.

 Apartments will be comparable in quality and pricing to existing campus housing.
 This is not luxury housing, rather it is quality housing that is well-built to stand the test of time.
+All of UC Berkeley's campus housing is below-market for Berkeley, and this project will be no exception.

 • There are no private developers.